Data and Documentation

 Currently, there are six waves of publicly available data including baseline and Year 1, Year 3, Year 5, Year 9, and Year 15 follow-ups.
 In order to protect the confidentiality of survey respondents, geographic identifiers, medical records data, contextual data (i.e., census tract characteristics), macroeconomic indicators, and genetic biomarkers are not available in the public use data files.
 Researchers may apply for these data via a restricted use contract.

 FFCWS has documentation to help you understand and utilize the data.
-The general documentation page is a good place to start with details about sampling, survey weights, the Guide to the Public Use files, and questionnaire maps with details about where to look for data on various topics.
+The Public Data Documentation page is a good place to start with details about sampling, survey weights, the data User Guides, codebooks, and questionnaires.

 What is included in each survey?